 Though, it’s been said, the 36-year-old from Oklahoma State is still better than watching Alex Abrines try to defend Klay Thompson.
 Allen could help be a short stoppage for the remainder of the season.

 If the Thunder were to sign Allen, he would garner approximately $868,311 for the remainder of the season, with it getting lower everyday.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!